frostney/flockn/README.md

 -----------------------------------
 - Should game objects have the attributes of behaviors?
 - Should game objects have the attributes of models?
 - Should `Object.observe` be used for attributes?
+(Reducing the `Model#get` and `Model#set` overhead)
-- Is there a possibility to simply the access of game objects from behaviors?
+- Is there a possibility to simplify the access of game objects from behaviors?

 Building for yourself
 ---------------------